feathersjs/docs/getting-started/introduction.md

 ## Real-time At The Core

-Most real-time frameworks only allow clients to be pushed data in real time.
-You interact with your server over REST and then receive events over websockets or, even worse, the client polls for changes.
+Most real-time* web frameworks only allow clients to be pushed data in real time.
+You interact with your server over REST and then receive events over websockets or, even worse, the client polls for changes (which isn't really real-time).

 Feathers is different.
 Feathers allows you to send **and** receive data over websockets, bringing real-time to the forefront and making your apps incredibly snappy.

 The whole Feathers ecosystem has been modeled around supporting real-time communication and making it a first class citizen instead of a hacky add-on.
 You can even forgo REST altogether and simply use websockets to communicate with your app, making it ideal for real-time IoT devices, among other things.

+> *We're not talking about [real-time computing](https://en.wikipedia.org/wiki/Real-time_computing) in the traditional sense, we're talking about being able to push and pull data without making multiple HTTP requests.
+Like every other "real time" web framework Feathers does not guarantee a response time.

 ---